OutSystems/docs-support/src/licensing/detach-11.md

             set deploymentzoneaddress = 'new_address'
             where modulekey = 'target_module_key'

-1. Copy the `<appSettings>` from the `machine.config` file of the machine that previously hosted OutSystems to the `machine.config` file of the new machine.
+1. Copy the `<appSettings>` section from the `machine.config` file of the machine that previously hosted OutSystems to the `machine.config` file of the new machine.
 To do this:

     1. Locate the `machine.config` files for .NET Framework 4.0, on both the old and the new server, and open them with a text editor.